-- partially hydrogenated coconut oil, which contains trans fats and should be avoided
+Partially hydrogenated coconut oil - contains trans fats and should be avoided.

-It’s possible that virgin coconut oil contains healthful chemicals which may give it benefits over certain other oils.
-But currently this is speculation and not a reason to consume vast amounts.
+It is possible that virgin coconut oil contains healthy chemicals which may give it benefits over certain other oils.
+It’s important to note that this is currently speculative, and more research is needed, and it’s not a reason to consume vast amounts.